luohao122/coding-challenges/frontend/vue3-token-swap/README.md

 ---

-## Pinia Plugin

-This app uses a custom localStorage plugin for Pinia that persists store data to localStorage.
-The plugin checks for existing data on initialization and subscribes to store changes to update localStorage accordingly.

----

 ## Pinia Stores

-- **taskStore:**
+- **tokenPrices:**
-  Manages the tasks data including CRUD operations.
-It handles fetching tasks from json-server (or localStorage in offline mode), creating new tasks, updating, and deleting tasks.
+  Manages the token prices data.
+It handles fetching the price of tokens from json-server.

 - **settingsStore:**
-  Manages global application settings such as dark mode and whether to sync with the server (online mode).
-These settings are used throughout the app to control UI themes and API interactions.
+  Manages global application settings such as dark mode.
+The setting are used throughout the app to control UI themes.

 ---